wfhopkins/jungle_project/README.md

 ## Stripe Testing

 Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.
+Ensure the expiry is set to a future date eg. 12/34 or if checking for decline error, a past date.
+The CVV can be any 3 digitis.

 More information in their docs: <https://stripe.com/docs/testing#cards>